Shopify/unity-buy-sdk/README.md

 ## Getting set up for contributing

 Before contributing to the Unity Buy SDK, make sure that you have the required dependencies installed on your computer.
-Run the following command to check you have all required applications:
+Run the following command to check that you have all required applications:
 ```bash
 $ scripts/check_setup.sh
 ```

 ## Build the Unity Buy SDK

 Under the hood, the Unity Buy SDK works on top of GraphQL.
-In order to query Shopify, we generate a GraphQL client based on the [Storefront API](//help.shopify.com/api-storefront-api) introspection schema.
+In order to query Shopify, we generate a GraphQL client based on the [Storefront API](https://help.shopify.com/api-storefront-api) introspection schema.

 To build the GraphQL client, run the following command:
 ```bash